 2. Do my customers use this platform?

-If you sell contemporary style jewelry aimed at millennials, your target market is likely present and engaged largely on Instagram.
+If you sell contemporary style jewelry aimed at millennials, your target market is likely present and engaged on Instagram.
 However, if you run a home furnishings store aimed at women, maybe Pinterest is a platform you want to focus on.

 3. Am I able to invest the time to make meaningful and consistent posts on this platform?

 Don’t spread yourself too thin.
-It can be better to stick to less platforms and do them well, than doing a poor job at trying to keep up with several.
+It can be better to stick to fewer platforms and do them well, than doing a poor job at trying to keep up with several.
 Channel your resources where they’ll be most effective.

 What platforms should my business be using?

 Functioning as a second website for your business, Facebook often serves as a first touchpoint for your audience to find the information they’re looking for.
 Keep your content relevant and up to date, and your tone professional.

 Use it to: